Yijia-Z/carpool4gators/Sprint2.md

 ```

 The front end accomplishes the following:

-- A set of login/registration interfaces that jump to each other
+Haoyuan Xu:
-- Another registration interface that can check if the input is legitimate
+- A registration interface that can check if the input is legitimate
 - A navigation bar that can jump to different URLs
+- Homepage

+Yijia Zhao:
+- Another pair of login/registration interfaces that jump to each other
 - Two driver pages of different complexity, one contains an edit button and a request to join button
 - Search carpool page
 - Create carpool page
 - Trip information page with passenger confirmation/cancellation and rating of the driver

-The cypress test code covers the following scenarios:
+A cypress test code covers the following scenarios:
 -  driver information is correctly displayed.
 -  request to join section is correctly displayed.
 -  edit information button click event is correctly handled.